gael-src/yt-shorts-redirect-chrome/README.md

 **Load Extension in Chrome:**

-Open the Extensions page in Chrome `chrome://extensions/`, enable "Developer mode," and click "Load unpacked."
+- Open the Extensions page in Chrome `chrome://extensions/`.
+- Enable "Developer mode," and click "Load unpacked."
-Select the directory containing your extension files.
+- Select the directory containing your extension files.